 Matters of concern or dissatisfaction relating to the conditions of employment or work environment may be addressed using the procedure described below.
 Issues related to the GA’s own academic progress, grades, academic misconduct, graduate status, etc., are handled by procedures available to all students.
 Issues related to sexual harassment/discrimination or power-based violence should be addressed through procedures outlined in Policies 1436, 1436A, and 1436B (see also Policy 1436C).

 Assistants are strongly encouraged to discuss complaints with their Immediate Supervisor and/or Budget/ Unit Head and make every effort to resolve the complaint prior to filing a grievance.

 A grievance shall be in writing and contain a clear and concise statement of the grievance and indicate the issue involved, the relief sought, and the date the incident or alleged violation took place.
 The grievance shall be dated and presented to the appropriate administrator.

 All grievances must be presented no later than sixty (60) calendar days from the date the Assistant first became aware of, or should have become aware of, the cause of such grievance.

 Grievances must be appealed to administrative responders in a progressive order.

 - College Dean

-Grievances not appealed within the designated time limits in any step of the procedure will be considered as settled on the basis of the preceding answer.
-Grievances not answered within the designated time limits in any Step may be appealed to the next Step within 14 days of the expiration of the designated time limits.
+Grievances not filed within the designated time limits in any step of the procedure will be considered as settled based on the resolution/response provided at the last completed step.
+Grievances not answered within the designated time limits in any step may be appealed to the next level within 14 days of the expiration of the designated time limits.
 The parties may, however, mutually agree in writing to extend the time limits in any step of the grievance procedure.